zenclike/Zen/README.md

 * core
  deflib :: defines a library
  defpac :: defines a package
+ deffunc :: defines a func
  func :: creates a function
- end :: ends a statement, loop or function run :: runs a function with an iteration sleep :: wait in miliseconds continue :: skips commands ahead and runs the loop again break :: kills the loop
+ end :: ends a statement, loop or function run :: runs a function with an iteration asm :: runs an assembly code sleep :: wait in miliseconds continue :: skips commands ahead and runs the loop again break :: kills the loop